Cloudify-PS/cloudify-training-labs/lab9/README.md

 ## Part III: `scale`

+In this part, we will demonstrate the `scale` workflow.

 ### Step 1: Execute the `scale` workflow

 First, we need to find the ID of the node we would like to scale (*note*: unlike the `heal` workflow, the `scale` workflow requires the node's ID, *not* a node's instance ID).